lucas-mansson/compiler/README.md

 This is the code for a interpreted programming language based on the book ["Crating interpreters" by Robert Nystrom.](https://craftinginterpreters.com/).

 The compiler is written in C and compiles to bytecode.
-The project contains an emulator/virtual machine that runs the bytecode.
+The project contains a garbage collector and an emulator/virtual machine that runs the bytecode.

-I try to add my own ideas and things so its not a 1:1 copy.

-The language is high-level, dynamically typed, and garbage collected, supporting scripting, procedural programming and basic object oriented concepts.
-You can read more about the language below.

 ## Things to add: